IBM-Blockchain/blockchain-vscode-extension/README.md

 | Add Identity To Wallet | Add an identity into a wallet to be used when connecting to a Hyperledger Fabric gateway |
 | Add Wallet | Add a wallet containing identities to be used when connecting to a gateway |
 | Associate A Wallet | Associate a wallet with a gateway to be used when connecting |
-| Associate Directory for Transaction Data | Associate a directory of transasction data with a smart contract
+| Associate Directory for Transaction Data | Associate a directory of transaction data with a smart contract
 | Associate Identity with a Node | Associate an identity with a node to enable the extension to connect to that node |
 | Connect Via Gateway | Connect to a Hyperledger Fabric instance using a gateway |
 | Create New Project | Create a new smart contract project |